Task 1

 Interviewer: Did you prefer traditional or robotic toys for playtime as a child?
 Why?

-Interviewer: Do you think it is a good idea to make robots look like people?
+Interviewer: Is it a good idea to make robots look like people?
 Why or why not?

 Student: I’m not sure, but I think it could be confusing for some people if robots looked too much like humans.
 Maybe it’s better for robots to have their own unique appearance.